Life's a grand adventure, which is enhanced by bikes.

 Behind Ryan's antics and amazing cycling talents, you'll meet a guy who simply wants to share the wonders of cycling with the world.

-Kate is the Curve's Swiss Army Knife of staff, covering Sales, Marketing & Orders.
+Kate is Curve's Swiss Army Knife of staff, covering a multitude of roles though now mainly heading up fulfilment and project management.
 You may also see her out on the Belgie Ride, local gravel roads or going long in events such as the TransAtlantic Way or the Indian Pacific Wheel Race.

 The Curve family would not be complete without the likes of Sarah Hammond.
 The three time winner of Race to the Rock brings a wealth of ultra-endurance knowledge and experience to the team.
 Her infectious laugh and ability to welcome people into the cycling fold makes her our ultimate Flash-Packing leader